 Maritime climate (marine climate, oceanic climate, maritime climate)

-Dominates near seas or large lakes that act as balancing temperature buffers.
+This predominates near seas or large lakes that act as balancing temperature buffers.
 Because of the large heat capacity, the water temperature changes more slowly than the temperature on the land.
 As a result, the land near the coast is cooled by the sea in summer and heated in winter (positive lake effect).
-For this reason, there are also good conditions for viticulture in high northern latitudes such as the northeastern United States and Canada through the five Great Lakes of Erie, Huron, Michigan, Superior and Ontario.
+For this reason, there are good conditions for viticulture in high northern latitudes such as the northeastern US and Canada, with the five Great Lakes of Erie, Huron, Michigan, Superior and Ontario.
 The pure geographical location (coastal location) alone is not an indication of maritime climate, because in addition the wind direction has an influence.

 The entire east coast of the United States of America has a continental climate because the wind goes east from the west (the vast interior of the country).
 Maritime climate is characterized by moderately warm summers and mild but precipitous winters.
 There are uniformly warm temperatures with high humidity in front.
 The temperatures in autumn fall only slowly.
 Compared to the continental climate, there is much less difference between day and night and also summer and winter.
 The majority of Europe is influenced by maritime climate.
 It is also prevalent in many parts of the southern hemisphere, such as Australia, New Zealand and South Africa, even though they are inland.